REVOLT N REIGN Terms & GLOSSARY

 Bills

-Rarity tiers that affect power, deck limits, and UA stats.
-Examples below reflect historical design patterns and are not rules; all UA behavior is defined solely by card text.
+NOTE: Values below reflect historical design patterns only.
+They are not rules.
+All UA behavior is defined solely by card text.

 D

 Referred to as Attack Damage (AD).
 A numerical reduction applied to LP, DP, or AP.
-Damage resolves simultaneously during its designated Resolve Phase step unless stated otherwise.

 When multiple Defense cards exist, the attacker chooses which Defense card receives damage.
-Damage cannot be split.
-Excess damage is lost.

-A win condition triggered when an opponent must draw a card and cannot because their draw pile(deck) is empty.
-Effects that prevent, replace, or skip a draw do not cause Deck-Out even when the deck is empty.
+A win condition triggered when an opponent must draw a card and cannot because their Draw Pile is empty.

 A core rule governing how non-attack effects resolve.
-Unless a card explicitly names an opponent or another target, all effects apply to the card's controller and the cards they control.
-This rule does not apply to Attack cards.
+Unless a card explicitly names an opponent or another target, all effects apply to the card’s controller and the cards they control.

 Remain in play until DP reaches 0